An-Yay/pokeem/README.md

 # Poke-Em
-# Honestly it isn't functioning properly as of now, will update and fix things soon
+# Poke-Em where it hurts the most

 The app that enables you to balance your use of digital devices with the aid of friends and family.